-The emergence of Building Information Modeling (BIM) has transformed the construction industry and is reshaping how we deliver projects.
-At Skanska, BIM has been implemented during every phase of the project life cycle, from conceptual design through facility management.
-Using BIM along with sustainable design and construction techniques is referred to as “Green BIM.”
-Green BIM helps our project stakeholders make informed decisions early in the design process and enables a greater impact on the efficiency and performance of a construction project.
+Using Building Information Modeling (BIM) along with sustainable design and construction techniques is referred to as "Green BIM".
+Green BIM helps our project stakeholders to make informed decisions early in the design process and enables a greater impact on the efficiency and performance of a construction project.

-Using BIM in the design process helps us evaluate energy efficiency and make recommendations for design alternatives that will enhance a building’s performance.
-By combining BIM with specialized energy modeling software, every part of a building, from MEP (Mechanical, Electrical & Plumbing) systems to interior climate, can be simulated and optimized for energy efficiency.
+Using BIM in the design process helps us evaluate energy efficiency and make recommendations for design alternatives that will enhance a building's performance.
+By combining BIM with specialized energy modeling software, every part of a building, from Mechanical, Electrical & Plumbing (MEP) systems to interior climate, can be simulated and optimized for energy efficiency.

 Carbon footprinting with BIM helps us test conceptual designs so we can specify solutions with the lowest carbon impact.
 This allows us to identify low carbon options that have the potential to drive down carbon emissions during the design and construction phases, as well as options that lead to carbon savings during a building's operation.